Open Search

 The primary duties of a clinical psychopharmacologist can typically be broken down into three categories:

-• Assessment – The psychopharmacologist will likely review a patient’s medical history, inquire about any symptoms, and perform any necessary medical exams or blood tests to better understand the patient’s present state.
+• Assessment – The psychopharmacologist will likely review a patient’s medical history, inquire about any symptoms, and perform any necessary medical exams or blood tests to better understand the patient’s psychological disorder and present state.

 • Consultation – They may then decide to consult with a health care team to determine the best course of action.
 This may include the patient’s care providers and any psychologists or social workers.